-Although the name may be Picton Karting Track, the complex has become so popular amongst thrills seekers that they’ve now decided to expand with their very own mini golf course.
-It’s a unique sports fusion for sure, but it’s still the go-karting that keeps most people coming back to this large and comprehensive operation.
+Although the name may be Picton Karting Track, the complex has become so popular amongst thrills seekers that they’ve expanded with their very own mini golf course.
+It’s a unique sports fusion for sure, but it’s still the go-karting that keeps most people coming back.

-Much like Luddenham Raceway, there’s a rookie track and a pro circuit to choose from, with the former measuring in at 330×8 metres, while the latter picks that up to 640×8 metres.
-The pro circuit has 9 corners plus a hair pin to keep things nice and fresh, plus they use only the highest quality mix of asphalt for superior grip.
+Much like Luddenham Raceway, there’s a rookie track and a pro circuit to choose from: the former measures 330 metres by eight metres, while the latter is 640 metres by eight metres.
+The pro circuit has nine corners plus a hairpin to keep things nice and lively, featuring the highest quality mix of asphalt for superior grip.

-There’s a few karts to choose from here, but right now their top-tier is a high-performance two-stroke KT100S yamaha engine powered kart capable of 17hp with a maximum speed of over 110km/h and a max rpm of 16,000.
-That’s some serious grunt, which will only get beefier later this year when they introduce some 8 newly sourced karts built with the European ‘TB RMAX’ chassis and powered by a Rotax 2 stroke engine capable of speeds up to 110km/h, and super grippy Maxxis Sport racing tires.
+That’s some serious grunt, which (we’re told) will only get beefier when they introduce some newly sourced karts built with the European ‘TB RMAX’ chassis and powered by a Rotax two-stroke engine also capable of speeds up to 110 km/h, and super grippy Maxxis Sport racing tyres.

 Pricing: $95 for 10 minutes (based on 17hp two-stroke karts)